NZ Post delivery driver injured trying to stop alleged van theft in Hastings

 A Hawke's Bay District Health Board spokeswoman confirmed the man, in his 40s, is now stable.

-A spokesman from Café at Westermans, on Russell St, Hastings, said a number of customers sat inside witnessed the incident.
+A spokesman from Cafe at Westermans, on Russell St, Hastings, said several customers who were sitting inside witnessed the incident.

 "It was scary by the sounds of it for the driver," they said.

-The van was later found dumped on Riverslea Rd, Hastings, about 9.30am.
+The van was found about 9.30am dumped on Riverslea Rd, Hastings.

-A 21-year-old man was charged with unlawfully taking a motor vehicle, while the other person has not been charged by police.
+Police took two people into custody, charging a 21-year-old man with unlawfully taking a motor vehicle.
+The other person has not been charged.

 The 21-year-old man was due to appear in Hastings District Court on Monday.

-NZ Post spokesperson added: "We are investigating the contents of the van to work out what, if anything, was taken, and will then notify customers if necessary."
+An NZ Post spokesperson added: "We are investigating the contents of the van to work out what, if anything, was taken, and will then notify customers if necessary."